 For this effective and quick method, first mix white vinegar and water in equal parts, to make a quick solution.

 Pour the vinegar inside and then give it a few good shakes.
-Let the sealed bottle soak overnight, then empty it, let it sit overnight to air dry, and rinse with hot water the next day.
+Let the sealed water bottle sit overnight, allowing it to soak, then empty it, let it sit overnight to air dry, and rinse with hot water the next day.

 Baking soda is the best to wipe out any odors, and this method will give your stainless steel bottle a very thorough clean.
 The baking soda cuts through built-up residue and also kills any mildew spots in the base or the bottle's cap.